 Andrew joined us from LESS in Lancaster, where he completed numerous thermal surveys for clients throughout Lancashire, assessing heat loss and providing comprehensive energy-saving advice.
 He also has a wealth of experience providing draught proofing and efficient LED lighting solutions.
 He is qualified in a City and Guilds Level 3 Diploma in Green Deal Domestic Advice and is a Certified Level 1 Thermographer.

 Prior to moving into the sustainability area, Andrew worked in central government where he delivered many training projects throughout the UK.

 Emma leads one of our biggest projects, Rebuilding Together.
 It’s a three-year programme funded by the Big Lottery to help Cumbrians prepare for events similar to the floods of December 2015, and build resilience.
 Emma’s overseeing our initiatives to help people adapt their homes to cope better with extreme weather, while also improving their energy efficiency.

-Frankie joined us in November 2015 and has quickly become the official star of CAfS videos.
-She has supported projects including the Big Energy Saving Network in winter 2015-16 and the Energy Saving at Home scheme in winter 2016-17.
-Frankie has previously worked in public engagement for the Energy Saving Trust and on a carbon-budgeting research project for the Stockholm Environment Institute.
+Frankie joined us in November 2015 and rose through the ranks to become project manager for the 2017 Green Build Festival manager.
+She has previously supported projects including the Big Energy Saving Network in winter 2015-16 and the Energy Saving at Home scheme in winter 2016-17.
+Frankie’s quickly become the official star of CAfS videos.
+Before CAfS, she worked in public engagement for the Energy Saving Trust and on a carbon-budgeting research project for the Stockholm Environment Institute.
 She volunteered with micro-finance projects during a year’s travel in India after graduating with a BSc in Environmental Economics & Environmental Management.

-She’s also the lead singer in the fledgling band Ponyland.
+Oh, and she’s also the lead singer in the fab festival band Ponyland.

 Marketing & Communications Manager